oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 \'Western\']{style="color:black"}]{.VerbatimChar}
 :::

-A [parameter alias](#sec_ParameterAliases)[ ]{.MsoHyperlink}can be used
-in place of an inline parameter value.
+A [parameter alias](#sec_ParameterAliases) can be used in place of an inline parameter value.
 The value for the alias is specified as a separate query option using the name of the parameter alias.

 Example 93: invoke a `Sales.EmployeesByManager` function via the function import `EmployeesByManager`, passing 3 for the `ManagerID`